MyreMylar/pygame_gui/docs/source/theme_reference/theme_text_entry_line.rst

 Misc
 ----

-UITextEntryLine accepts the following miscellaneous parameters in a 'misc' block:
+:class:`UITextEntryLine <.UITextEntryLine>` accepts the following miscellaneous parameters in a 'misc' block:

 - "**border_width**" -  the width of the border around the element in pixels.
 Defaults to "1".
 - "**padding**" - the horizontal and vertical 'padding' between the border and where we render the text.
 Defaults to "4,2".